It Wasn't My Fault, the Snow Caused My Car Accident!

 For example, if a driver rear-ends a non-moving car in normal weather conditions, they would probably be considered 100 percent liable.
 But what if there were poor weather conditions?
 Well, if one driver was not moving, and another drove into them in even the worst weather, there is still fault.

-“Even if the weather is partly to blame for a rear-ender in the snow, the driver maybe 50 percent at fault and the weather may be the other 50 percent.
+“Even if the weather is partly to blame for a rear-ender in the snow, the driver may be 50 percent at fault, and the weather may be the other 50 percent.
 If the driver shares any of the blame, they will be on the hook completely,” says Boston personal injury attorney Samuel Segal.
 “Defendants have tried to use the weather as the defense; I haven’t seen it used successfully.
 The counter to that argument is that the driver should have left enough time to slow and stop despite the weather conditions.”

 Weather-related accidents don’t affect solely private citizens, either.
 “I had a case with a snowplow hitting one of my clients, who was also driving a truck for private plowing,” says Segal.
-“A city snowplow came through an intersection without it’s lights on—through a red light—and smashed into my client who had the green light.
+“A city snowplow came through an intersection without its lights on—through a red light—and smashed into my client who had the green light.
 It was snow plow-on-snow plow violence.
 Even though the city snowplow claimed they had the right of way, we got him a good recovery.”

 If you are in an accident where road conditions are less than optimal, claiming that the weather caused the accident will not work as a defense.
 If you have the unfortunate experience of being hit by another driver on the road, no matter the conditions, find a law firm’s reputable and experienced personal injury lawyer who can help you get compensated for your injuries.